Fraser Murray: Hibernian

 Murray was given his first team debut for Hibernian in a 2016–17 Scottish Challenge Cup tie against Highland League club Turriff United, in September 2016.
 He scored the first goal in a 3–0 win for Hibs.
 Later in the season, he made his league debut in a 3–2 win against Raith Rovers.

 During October 2018, Murray signed a contract with Hibernian that was due to run until the summer of 2023.

 In September 2020, Murray joined Scottish Championship side Dunfermline Athletic on a season-long loan.
 Murray scored his first goals for Dunfermline in a 3–0 win at Kilmarnock on 13 October.

 Kilmarnock

 On 17 June 2021, Murray signed for Kilmarnock on a two-year deal.
 On 10 July 2021, Murray scored on his Kilmarnock debut in a 2–0 away win against East Kilbride in the Scottish League Cup.

+Kilmarnock announced on 3 June 2025 that Murray had left the club, following the expiry of his contract.

+Wigan Athletic

+On 9 June 2025, it was announced that Murray would sign for EFL League One club Wigan Athletic on a 2 year deal on 1 July.

 International career

 Murray was selected for the Scotland under-19 squad in November 2017.
 He made five appearances for the under-19 team in total.